open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 So, you write web components and you're interested in expanding the work you put into unit testing them?
 Well, you've come to the right place.
 This is just the beginning, but _Testing Web Components: the Series_ is going to lay out for you how [Open Web Components](https://open-wc.org/) and [Modern Web](https://modern-web.dev/) help you to do just that.
 We'll start with how the Open Web Components [generator](https://open-wc.org/guides/developing-components/getting-started/) can get you up and running in no time with [`@web/test/runner`](https://modern-web.dev/docs/test-runner/overview/) right out of the box.

 While the component and tests that come with the generator are a great place to get started, in future posts we'll dig even deeper into what it means to test your web components in real browsers.
-Along the way we'll focus on a number of realities around unit testing web interfaces, like:
+Along the way, we'll focus on several realities around unit testing web interfaces, like:

 - the capabilities (and limitations) of testing UI from the JS thread
-- how you can test more like a user will consumer your component, whether that's with a mouse, a keyboard, or a little slower the normal JS execution time
+- how you can test more like a user will consume your component, whether that's with a mouse, a keyboard, or a little slower the normal JS execution time
 - what sort of accessibility guarantees you can test at unit time
 - and more...

 ## Before we get started

-To prepare for, let's take a look at the component that comes with the Open Web Components generator and the tests that are already written for it.
+To prepare, let's take a look at the component that comes with the Open Web Components generator and the tests that are already written for it.
 To get started run `npm init @open-wc@latest` in your terminal. _Be aware that `npm init` has a pretty sticky cache.
 If you've run the command before, the inclusion of `@latest` will ensure you get the most current output._ We'll be **scaffolding a new project**, in which we will build a **web component**, to which we'll want to add **testing**, all of which we'll do in **Typescript**, and will call our component `testing-components`.
 If you give the generator permission to write this content to disk and install dependencies with NPM, the terminal output should look like the following:

 ```bash
 npm init @open-wc@latest